 You need to reduce the risks here by getting involved with their selection right at the start, and, if they’re going to provide ongoing services and represent a significant cost, have a meeting with them every time you go out to the country.
 You can read a lot into body language even if you don’t speak the language.

-However, there are other tricks that you may never have countenanced and which can add up to much more on an ongoing basis.
+However, beware of other tricks that you may never have countenanced and which can add up to much more on an ongoing basis.

 The worst was a JV partner who made staff pay him a percentage of their salary for some mythical HR services he said he was providing them with.
 Another put pension contributions and health insurance into the accounts – and so into the costs paid by the Western partner – but put the money into his pocket instead.

-In one country where the JV had a legal obligation to provide lunches for staff, it took a long time to find out that the caterers were also feeding the partner’s extended family for all their meals – and, of course, charging my home country for them.
+In one country where the JV had a legal obligation to provide lunches for staff, it took a long time to find out that the caterers were also feeding the partner’s extended family for all their meals – and, of course, charging the home country partner for them.

 So you need to ensure that the initial JV contract with your partner protects you if you find out that bad things are happening – which might not be until several years down the line.
 Most importantly, you need to have the contractual ability to gain total control of the JV – or at least majority control – in the event of discovering malpractice – and without having to pay your discredited partner a fortune to do so.